benchristelcom/benchristelcom.github.io/src/portal.md

 ### Tools I Have Used

 - [Flow](https://flow.org/) - A type system for JavaScript, similar to [TypeScript](https://typescriptlang.org/).
-Flow is, IMO, the superior typechecker in several respects, including correctness and performance, but unfortunately no one uses it.
+Flow is, IMO, the superior typechecker in several respects, including correctness and performance, but unfortunately few libraries distribute type declarations for it.
+- [Goatcounter](https://www.goatcounter.com) - Free web analytics that won't let Big Tech spy on your users.
+Stopped using because I don't get enough traffic to care about analytics.

 ### Tools I Might Use Someday